 “With 17 items, I’m gonna make at least like 15 bucks, right?
 I made $6.10.
 I didn’t even make enough to cover the shipping, so ThredUp waived the fee for me.” – Kierstin

 Overall, the experience as a seller was so poor it almost made me not want to shop there.
-However, I do find myself making purchases from time-to-time because they have some great deals (and buying secondhand is always better than purchasing from fast fashion brands).
+However, I do make purchases occasionally because they have some great deals (and buying secondhand is always better than purchasing from fast fashion brands).

 Before you sell your clothes here, make sure to read ThredUp reviews.
 There are plenty of other websites and apps to sell your clothes online and actually make a good profit, or even consider donating instead since you won’t make much money on ThredUp anyways (unless you have designer items).